Amazon Golf Carts: Best 48V Lithium Picks & Risks

 What is the best Amazon golf cart for camping?

 The Kandi Collapsible Mini is the cleanest answer because portability is the whole point.
-For full details, see our portable golf carts for camping and RV parks guide.
+For full details, see our golf cart for camping and RV parks guide.

 Should I buy a new Amazon cart or a used local cart?